pavanprabhu2000/unity/README.md

 you can clone the files attached to the repository please run it in mozila firefox
-KINDLY FOLLOW THESE INSTRUCTION step 1:-type "about:config" in the url bar of mozila firefox step 2:- type "webgl.disabled" and set it to false step 3:- type "webgl.force-disabled" and change it to enabled step 4:-in advance settings check the box "use hardware accleration when avilable"
+KINDLY FOLLOW THESE INSTRUCTION step 1:-type "about:config" in the url bar of mozila firefox \n step 2:- type "webgl.disabled" and set it to false step 3:- type "webgl.force-disabled" and change it to enabled step 4:-in advance settings check the box "use hardware accleration when avilable"